William & Mary welcomes applications from students transferring from Virginia's Community College System (VCCS).

 Even when you meet all the requirements for guaranteed admission, and are co-enrolled, you must complete the application to W&M.

 We recognize that some students may not meet the requirements spelled out in the Guaranteed Admission Agreement.
 You may still be considered for admission - follow the standard transfer student application procedure.
-Students transferring from a two-year school with an associate degree and a cumulative GPA above a 3.5 are generally competitive applicants.
+Students transferring from a community college with a transfer-oriented associate degree and a cumulative GPA above 3.5 in the last year are generally competitive applicants.

 If you have not completed the associate's degree, admission to W&M is not guaranteed.
-To be a competitive candidate, you should have a well-rounded program of study and a cumulative GPA of around 3.6 in VCCS.
-You should plan your college courses carefully using the VCCS Course Equivalencies [pdf] and our pathway guides to maximize the course credits that can transfer to W&M.
+To be a competitive candidate, you should have a well-rounded program of study and a cumulative GPA of around 3.4 in VCCS.
+You should plan your college courses carefully using the VCCS Course Equivalencies [pdf] to maximize the course credits that can transfer to W&M.

 Transferring your VCCS Courses